-When most people think of cheese being made in America, the first thing that generally comes to mind is the iconic state of Wisconsin.
+When most people think of cheese being made in America, the first thing that generally comes to mind is the iconic "cheese state" of Wisconsin.
 Due to this schema, many fail to realize that other states produce high volumes of delectable cheeses as well.
-In fact, during the 2013 calendar year alone, the bustling state of California fell not far behind Wisconsin as it delivered consumers an impressive 2.31 billion pounds of cheese.
+In fact, during the 2013 calendar year alone, the bustling state of California fell not far behind Wisconsin as it delivered consumers an impressive 2.51 billion pounds of cheese.

 Although the rate by which per capita cheese consumption has increased has slowed a bit, the production of cheese within the United States continues to increase decade after decade.
 A number of cheese products are exported to a variety of countries, with a good share of the increased revenues flowing back into the leading states of Wisconsin and California.
 There are critics predicting that in the coming years fewer cheeses will be imported from Europe, leading to even further production and consumption of domestically produced cheeses.

 Many are already familiar with Wisconsin and its designation as “America’s Dairyland”.
 This is due to the fact that the state for years firmly and consistently stood at the helm as the undisputed leader within the country’s dairy industry.
 In 2017, the “Dairyland” was able to produce 3.4 billion pounds of cheese according to Statista.
 Wisconsin is able to continuously churn out greater than 2.5 billion pounds of cheese annually, but California has begun to contest Wisconsin’s position, and is now close on its heels.
 Both members of this ‘cheesy’ duo of states can attribute their ability produce such high volumes of dairy goodness to the fact that they are home to the more milk cows than any other locales in the country.

 |Rank||State||In 1,000 pounds|